The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

-Fig. \ref{fig:3} shows the sign of \V-bias (regardless of effect scale) and \Vx-bias on the \textsc{or} effect scale conditioning on the two levels of $C$.
-In regions [2-4] and [5-7], where $X$ and $Y$ interact qualitatively on $C$, such bias is positive for one level of $C$ and negative for the other (Corollary \ref{crlry:V2}).
-In region [1], where the effects of $X$ and $Y$ on $C$ are in the same direction, such bias is always negative for at least one level of $C$; in regions [8-9], where the effects of $X$ and $Y$ on $C$ are of opposite signs, such bias is always positive for at least one level of $C$ (Corollary \ref{crlry:V1}).
-Within region [1], again, consider bias conditioning on $C=c$, for example.
-This bias is negative (positive) if $X$ and $Y$ interact negatively (positively) on the \textsc{rr} scale on $C=c$, and is zero in the absence of such interaction.
+Now we use this schematic representation to examine the sign of collider bias.
+Fig. \ref{fig:3}, which shows the sign of \V-bias (regardless of effect scale) and \Vx-bias on the \textsc{or} effect scale conditioning on the two levels of $C$, makes clear several points: \begin{itemize} \item In the \textit{qualitative interaction} regions (regions [2]--[7]), such bias is positive for one level of $C$ and negative for the other (Corollary \ref{crlry:V2}).
+For each level, the sign of bias is clear from the figure. \item In the \textit{same-sign effects} region (region [1]), such bias is always negative for at least one level of $C$ (Corollary \ref{crlry:V1}).
+The sign of bias depends on the specific location within the region.
+For this region, there is a nice heuristic: bias conditioning on a level of $C$ is negative (positive) if $X$ and $Y$ interact negatively (positively) on the \textsc{rr} scale on that level of $C$, and is zero in the absence of such interaction. \item In the \textit{opposite-sign effects} regions (regions [8] and [9]), such bias is always positive for at least one level of $C$ (Corollary \ref{crlry:V1}).
+Here the sign of bias also depends on the specific location within the region.
+Since the effects of $X$ and $Y$ are in opposite directions, there is no memorable heuristic, but one can always use the function $g(C)$ to determine the sign of bias. \end{itemize} Continuing the earlier comment about different representations, an alternative for this third case is to reverse-code either $X$ or $Y$ to obtain a new representation where the point is in the \textit{same-sign effects} region, making available the mentioned heuristic.
+This requires re-representation of all the relevant probabilities in the new notation.

+The examples in \cite{Berkson1946} belong in the \textit{same-sign effects} (region [1]) case, with $c=1$, as both diabetes ($X$) and cholecystitis ($Y$) increasing the probability of being selected into the hospital-based sample ($C=1$).
+While this paper is complex with many scenarios, we select (and adapt) two examples to illustrate the results shown in Fig. \ref{fig:3}.
+The two examples (see Table \ref{tab:BerksonExamples}) involve the same general population, but two different sampling cases, one with diabetes and cholecystitis interacting positively on the \textsc{rr} scale on sample selection, leading to positive bias (Example 1a), the other with negative interaction, resulting in negative bias (Example 1b).
+Example 1a is thus a point located in region [1] and in the blue-in-the-left-plot area; Example 1b is a point also in region [1] but in the orange-in-the-left-plot area.